Degree, Transfer and Certificate Programs

-This program is an open door to a profession that is expected to expand in employment opportunities over the next 5 years.
-Possible career options include: Physical Therapy, Personal training, assisting in gyms and fitness centers, and senior centers.
+This program is an open door to a profession that is expected to expand in employment opportunities over the next five years.
+Possible career options include: physical therapy, personal training, assisting in gyms and fitness centers and senior centers.

 Associate Degree Requirements: